-Plotting allows the rapid display of output data as line graphs or bar charts, plotting values against time.
-It is intended to facilitate comparisons of outputs from different scenarios, or different subbasins, reaches, or HRUs, or between simulated and observed values.
+Plotting allows the rapid display of output data as line graphs or bar charts, plotting values against time, as load/flow duration curves, as scatter plots, or as box plots.
+It is intended in particular to facilitate comparisons of outputs from different scenarios, or different subbasins, reaches, or HRUs, or between simulated and observed values.

 Plotting is done in two stages, data collection and display.
 After collection, just before display, data is saved in a comma-separated value (.csv) file.
-This file can be loaded into tools like Excel to support more extensive analysis than provided by the plotting tool SWATGraph that is supplied with QSWAT3.
+This file can be loaded into tools like Excel to support more extensive analysis than provided by the plotting tool SWATGraph that is supplied with QSWAT.